-That intention has certainly held out for the benefit of Ms. Rao, who has been involved in STEM Scouts for seven years.
+That intention has certainly held out for the benefit of Ms. Rao, who has been involved in STEM Scouts for seven years, having been in the initial pilot program.
 She joined a lab in Tennessee in 2014 and has since moved to the Denver Area Council, where she has been a member of Lab 3003 for four years.
-Scouting has seen her honored as the STEM Scout of the Year in 2018.
+As noted above, Scouting saw her honored as the STEM Scout of the Year in 2018.

 STEM Scouts labs operate in groups of 10-20 students with at least three leaders per unit.
 These groups then meet weekly to engage in a variety of standard-backed curricula that provide education and inspiration for the young minds.
 The lessons – created by STEM educators – focus on participation and achievement to encourage students of all abilities.
 Additionally, the program provides a variety of leadership opportunities through group work and presentations.
-In the 2019-2020 school year, STEM Scouts- Denver had 11 labs with 150 students across the Metro area.
+In Denver, this program has been continuing even through this difficult school year.

 Looking to support the STEM Scouts of the Denver Area Council?
 Donations can be made here.
 Thank you for your contribution!

 This year ushers in our Inaugural Class of Potential Female Eagles at the Denver Area Council!
 Every Eagle is a point of pride for the Council and we are pleased to announce that approximately two dozen young women are on track to be members of this year’s class!
 Meet one of these accomplished Scouts: Elizabeth Germain!